BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 Building the Logic App Consumption Solution

 If it is a one-way send communication, you will find a solution in one of my previous blog posts: Migrating BizTalk Platform one-way routing solutions.
-But today, we are going to address a most complex scenario, which is the one I present above, in which we need to communicate with different equal databases.
+But today, we are going to address a most complex scenario, which is the one I presented above, in which we need to communicate with different equal databases.
 How do we migrate those scenarios if SQL Connector doesn’t allow us to specify the server dynamically?

-So, to start this solution migration we will be creating two or more Logic Apps that will act as the BizTalk Server SQL Send Port.
+So, to start this solution migration, we will be creating two or more Logic Apps that will act as the BizTalk Server SQL Send Port.
 I have called them:

 • LA-NC-SQL-Connector-POC